Abundant Acres Growers

 Jaune Flamme $3.00

 70-80 days - Indeterminate.
-2- to 3-ounce, pumpkin-colered fruits with reddish interior is apricot shaped and about the size of a large egg.
-The intensely tomato-flavored fruits are borne in clusters of up to eight, on robust plants that easily reach 5 feet under good conditions.
+2- to 3-ounce, pumpkin-colored fruits with reddish interior is apricot shaped and about the size of a large egg.
+Great for use in salads, the intensely tomato-flavored fruits are borne in clusters of up to eight, on robust plants that easily reach 5 feet under good conditions.
 Gardeners report that it sets fruit right through the summer, even in pretty hot climates.
 Paradoxically, the fruit is described as "juicy," and also as "good for drying."
 A quirky tomato originating in France, that seems to be developing a real following.

 Kellogg's Breakfast $3.00

-70-80 days - Indeterminate.
+70-80 days - Indeterminate, slicer.
 Originally from West Virginia this thin skinned orange tomato has intense flavor and makes great juice the color of oranges.
 Fruits can be up to 1 lb.
 A very productive variety.

 Orange Banana $3.00